Gloucestershire Airport respects your privacy and is committed to protecting your personal data.

 You can ask us to stop sending you marketing messages at any time by contacting us at any time.

-If you opt out of receiving email marketing from us, we will no longer store your email address, unless we deem the details to be kept for other legitimate business purposes, as detailed below.
+If you opt out of receiving email marketing from us, we will no longer store your email address, unless we are required to continue processing your email address for another purpose.

 CHANGE OF PURPOSE